-Click to learn more about author Oksana Sokolovsky and Rohit Mahajan.
+Click to learn more about authors Oksana Sokolovsky and Rohit Mahajan.

 A few years ago, if I told you about “smart data discovery,” you may have thought I was just discussing the latest technology trend.
 Today, however, you’ve probably heard plenty about it.
 The technology continues to evolve and is proving to solve many customer use cases.
 In fact, it is increasingly being used to identify critical data relationships that data professionals can use to determine business outcomes.